geraldb/help/README.md

 Welcome to the help & support page / repo for [**Gerald Bauer**](https://github.com/geraldb)'s open source / data / (pixel) art work.
 A random nobody from Austria, near Vienna.
+How can I help you today?

 You are welcome to open up a new ticket / issue